Sore throat | Mate korokoro

 The course of the antibiotics is usually for 10 days, and it is important that you or your child complete the full 10 days of antibiotics, even if you or your child start to feel better.
 This helps to stop strep throat from turning into rheumatic fever.
 Antibiotics can be given in a form of a capsule, liquid or as an injection.

-To help soothe a sore throat you can:
+To help soothe a sore throat you can do these things:

-• take pain relief medication such as paracetamol or ibuprofen.
+• Take pain relief medicine, eg, paracetamol or ibuprofen.

 References